ajoposor/aoPlotlyAddOn/README.md

 # aoPlotlyAddOn.newTimeseriesPlot()

-## A javascript function to add features to <a href="https://plot.ly/javascript/">Plotly's</a> time series plots using only parameters.
+## A one stop javascript function to add features to <a href="https://plot.ly/javascript/">Plotly's</a> time series plots using only parameters.

 <kbd>
 <img src="https://github.com/ajoposor/aoPlotlyAddOn/blob/master/img/aoplotly.gif">